 I journeyed to this “small” island of the north-west coast of Europe nearly a decade ago (with nothing more than love, hope and a VW Van full of my personal belongings), after meeting my favourite Englishman on the other side of the world.
 I quickly fell for the green hills and independent spirit.
 Today the Englishman and I share a typical English terraced house, an overgrowing allotment and a carefully curated collection of houseplants (our oldest being Dave the Geranium).
 In 2016 we were joined by our first daughter, which we named after our favourite Road Dahl character; and in 2021 we’re expecting to add to our family.

-I’m a writer at heart, but for distraction I like to get muddy pottering around in the allotment or splash through countryside puddles followed by a hearty pub lunch.
-If given the chance I can often be found curled up on the sofa to some good telly, I’m especially partial to German and British crime shows; or with a good book, Harry Potter is probably my all time favourite (not surprising then that I ended up living in England).
+Although I long to be a writer and maker (hence this journal), I also enjoy getting muddy while pottering around in the allotment or splashing through countryside puddles followed by a hearty pub lunch.
+Indoors, I can often be found curled up on the sofa to some good telly (I’m especially partial to German and British crime shows) or with a good book (Harry Potter is probably my all time favourite; not surprising then that I ended up living in England).

 I was a dish washing girl, when I first met the Englishman and still haven’t recovered from my inexplicable fondness for washing up.

 A MAKER’S JOURNEY is a yearlong project, challenging me to no longer neglect two of my longest held desires: Making and Writing.

 From the 20th March 2021, spring equinox, I will sew through the entire stash of unused fabrics and accumulated garments in my studio.
 Sharing each make and its story here in the journal.

 Although entirely different in its form and aim, this project is hugely inspired by Elise Joy’s MAKE36.